 Elder law is an area of practice that caters to the unique needs of seniors.
-Here at Brackin and Johnson, our elder law attorneys are committed to handling the legal issues that seniors face, including health, financial, guardianship, and long-term care.
+Here at Brackin Law Firm, our elder law attorneys are committed to handling the legal issues that seniors face, including health, financial, guardianship, and long-term care.

 If you are in a position where you are helping make critical decisions for your loved one, it’s essential to seek guidance from an experienced elder law attorney.
 Here we will discuss what elder law is and how you can start navigating the waters to make informed decisions for elder care and planning.

 Elder law explores several different aspects of the law.
 Lawyers that work in this field use their vast knowledge to address the various legal and financial issues that families incur when caring for their elderly parents.
 Some of the legal issues that elder lawyers handle include: